-You can paint over flat paint without sanding or priming, but only if the finish is clean and smooth.
-However, if the finish is damaged or rough, you must sand and prime it first.
+You can paint over flat paint without sanding or priming, but the paint finish must be clean, dry, and in good condition.
+If the paint finish is filthy, wet, or damaged, you must sand and prime before painting over it.

 How To Paint Over Flat Paint?

 To paint over Flat paint, do the following things.